britram/rains-prototype/draft-trammell-rains-scion.md

 # Introduction

-RAINS, Another Internet Naming Service (RAINS) {{I-D.trammell-rains-protocol}}
+RAINS, Another Internet Naming Service (RAINS)
-is a clean-slate Internet naming service defined to meet a set of identified properties of an ideal Internet naming service {{I-D.trammell-inip-pins}}.
+{{!RAINS=I-D.trammell-rains-protocol}} is a clean-slate Internet naming service defined to meet a set of identified properties of an ideal Internet naming service.
 RAINS was defined in the context of the SCION {{SCION}} architecture.
 This document updates the RAINS protocol specification with SCION-specific extstions.

 # SCION Address Objects